-Prospecting and production of the mineral resources of the area will have direct impacts on specific areas, indirect impact of some of the area, and secondary impacts for much of the area.
-Prospecting and mining, besides destroying the soil and vegetative community at the site may also result in off site damage to ecosystems through erosion into streams or other forms of water pollution.
-Physical displacement of animal populations may take place because of man's presence, temporary or permanent disruption of some population may occur if mineral activity takes place on a critical area, i.e., Dall sheep lambing ground; or critical fish spawning areas.
+Prospecting and production of the mineral resources of the area will have direct impacts on specific areas, indirect impact on some of the area, and secondary impacts for much of the area.
+Prospecting and mining, besides destroying the soil and vegetative community at the site, may also result in off-site damage to ecosystems through erosion into streams or other forms of water pollution.
+Physical displacement of populations, which means loss, may take place because of man's presence; temporary or permanent disruption of some population may occur if mineral activity takes place on a critical area, e.g., Dall sheep lambing ground; or critical fish spawning areas.